Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the coldest month in Miami Gardens?

-January is typically the coldest month, averaging around 68°F.
+January is Miami Gardens's coldest month, averaging about 69°F.

 When can I start a vegetable garden in Miami Gardens?